Arjun-Sharda-Contribution-Forks/refine/documentation/docs/contributing.md

 npm install
 ```

-From now on, depending on the packages you plan to work on, (they are located under `packages/` and `examples/` directories - see [lerna.json][lerna.json]) you will need to bootstrap them and start them in watch mode.
-Instead of running `lerna bootstrap` directly, read on to see how **refine** team handles it.
+From now on, depending on the packages you plan to work on, (they are located under `packages/` and `examples/` directories - see [lerna.json][lerna.json]) you will need to bootstrap them and run them in watch mode.
+Instead of running `lerna bootstrap` directly, read on to see how the **refine** team handles it.

 [Refer to **lerna** docs to learn more about it. &#8594][lerna]